Advising and Support

 Global Pre-Arrival Support Advisor (GPS Advisor)

-The Global Pre-Arrival Support Advisor (GPS Advisor) acts as the central point of contact for new undergraduate international students from the point of offer through to semester one.
+The Global Pre-Arrival Support Advisor (GPS Advisor) supports new international students from the point of offer through to semester one.
 Learn more.

 International Student Advisors

 The International Student Advisors provide advising and immigration support for all international undergraduate and graduate students looking to transition on U of G campus and life in Canada.
 Learn more.

 Indigenous Student Advisor